 Located just north of the equator, Malaysia borders Thailand, Indonesia and Brunei, and has maritime boundaries with Indonesia, Singapore and the Philippines.

 Both West (or Peninsular) Malaysia (area 131,794 square km) and East Malaysia (198,000 square km) consist of rugged forested mountainous interiors descending to coastal plains.
 The total area is about half that of New South Wales.
 Malaysia's highest peak is Mount Kinabalu at 4,100 meters in East Malaysia.
 Malaysia's climate is hot (up to 34°C) and humid (2 to 4 meters of rain annually).

-According to the Department of Statistics Malaysia, Malaysia's population was 28.95 million as of 2011.
-The country's ethnic groups include Malay and indigenous (67.4 per cent), ethnic Chinese (24.6 per cent), ethnic Indians (7.3 per cent) and others (0.7 per cent).
+According to the Department of Statistics Malaysia, Malaysia's population was 29.8 million at the end of 2013.
+The country's ethnic groups include Malay and indigenous (62.4 per cent), ethnic Chinese (22 per cent), ethnic Indians (6.6 per cent) and others (0.8 per cent).
 Sunni Islam is the predominant religion but a range of religions are represented, including Buddhism, Hinduism and Christianity.
-The official language is Bahasa Malaysia (Malay) but English is widely used, as are Chinese and Tamil dialects within those communities.
+The official language is Bahasa Malaysia (Malay), but English is widely used, as are Chinese and Tamil dialects within those communities.

 Malaysia is a federal constitutional monarchy and a parliamentary democracy.
 The Head of State is the Yang di-Pertuan Agong (King).
 The Head of Government is the Prime Minister, who is also the head of the Cabinet.